maciejpirog/cpp-effects/doc/quick-intro.md

 ## Commands

-In our library, *commands* (aka *operations*) are defined as classes derived from the `Command` template.
-The type argument of the template is the return (*out*, as we call it here) type of the command.
-For example, we can formulate the usual interface for mutable state as follows:
+In our library, *commands* (often known as *operations*) are defined as classes derived from the `Command` template.
+The type argument of the template is the return type of the command.
+For example, we can formulate the usual interface for mutable state of type `int` as follows:

 ```cpp
 struct Put : Command<void> { int newState; };
 struct Get : Command<int> { };
 ```

-Note that arguments of commands are data members of these classes.
+Data members of these classes are arguments of the commands.

-:point_right: In case you wonder, there is nothing magical in `Command`, it is defined as follows:
+:point_right: In case you were wondering, there is nothing magical in `Command`.
+It is defined as follows:

 ```cpp
 template <typename Out>